Coalition agreement: emphasis on 'the value of water'

 The guiding principle that remains unchanged is the step-by-step realization of a more naturally designed water system.
 A resilient natural environment is better able to absorb the effects of climate change than the use of (only) technical solutions.

-The water board faces major challenges in making the area and its water-related work climate-proof.
+The water authority major challenges in making the area and its water-related work climate-proof.
 That is why the board is focusing on:

 • Research into the development of a broad safe coastal zone, including dealing with salinization in this area;